Dubh Artach Lighthouse was established in 1872 and engineered by Thomas and David Stevenson.

 On 29 November 1871, the masonry had been completed.
 The upper course was 101 feet above the foundation.
 The tower originally designed to be solid to the 13th course, had been built solid to the 21st course, and the door of the tower had been raised to 31 feet above the surface of the rock instead of 20 feet as originally planned.
 The maximum diameter at the base of the tower was 36 feet and the maximum at the top was 16 feet.
 The interior was divided into 7 compartments or rooms affording accommodation amounting to 7,280 cubic feet.
 The whole of the outer or face course of the tower and parapet was of granite and the international work was of freestone.

 1872 was spent placing the lantern and apparatus and completing the inside fittings of the tower.
 The Commissioners visited the rock on 29 July 1872, landed “without difficulty” and reported that they “were extremely well pleased” with what they saw.
-The light was exhibited for the first time on the evening of 1 November 1872 and on the following day the Principal Lightkeeper, James Ewing, wrote to the secretary:
+The light was exhibited for the first time on the evening of 1 November 1872 and on the following day the Principal Lightkeeper, James Ewing, wrote to the secretary: “I beg leave to inform you that the light exhibited on the 1st conforms to your orders.
+I am also glad to state that we can carry a magnificent flame, which eventually must eclipse all the lights on the west coast.”

 The light in fact was so bright that one month later the Principal Lightkeeper reported that the lightkeepers’ eyes were being adversely affected and requested “preserves”.